 About

 My passion for history has grown in recent years, especially after learning that I am a descendant of both early French Canadians and Puritans.
-On my mother’s side, I trace my roots to some of the founding families of New France who first settled in Quebec.
-Some later became part of the original French Canadian settlers in Detroit, who eventually established roots in Essex County.
+On my mother’s side, I trace my roots to some of the founding families of New France who first settled in Quebec in the early 1600s.
+Some of my French Canadian ancestors became part of the original French Canadian settlers in Detroit, who eventually established roots in Essex County.
 At least one of my Puritan ancestors was a Loyalist during the American Revolution.

 Working on my family tree has deepened my interest in Canadian and American history and its intersection with Indigenous histories.
 I am considering pursuing another M.A., this time in history, to explore some of these topics further.